mohamednabil00000/ElearningApp/README.md

 ## Assumptions

-* If the user assigned to a learning path and he was taken the next available course before, so I will skip it and go to the next available one that he doesn't take it before.
-(Discuss during the interview)
+* If a talent is assigned to a learning path, so I am going to search to the first available course bec. may the talent took the first course before. and same concept when the talent completed the current course so I assign to him the next available one by the same way.
 * We can't delete a course which is already in-progress with any user in any learning path.
 (Discuss during the interview)

 ## Requirements